MicrosoftDocs/windows-itpro-docs/windows/security/information-protection/bitlocker/bitlocker-group-policy-settings.md

 This article for IT professionals describes the function, location, and effect of each Group Policy setting that is used to manage BitLocker Drive Encryption.

-To control the drive encryption tasks the user can perform from the Windows Control Panel or to modify other configuration options, you can use Group Policy administrative templates or local computer policy settings.
-How you configure these policy settings depends on how you implement BitLocker and what level of user interaction will be allowed.
+Group Policy administrative templates or local computer policy settings can be used to control what BitLocker drive encryption tasks and configurations can be performed by users, for example through the **BitLocker Drive Encryption** control panel.
+Which of these policies are configured and how they're configured depends on how BitLocker is implemented and what level of interaction is desired for end users.

 > [!NOTE]
 > A separate set of Group Policy settings supports the use of the Trusted Platform Module (TPM).
 For details about those settings, see [Trusted Platform Module Group Policy settings](../tpm/trusted-platform-module-services-group-policy-settings.md).

-BitLocker Group Policy settings can be accessed using the Local Group Policy Editor and the Group Policy Management Console (GPMC) under *Computer Configuration* > *Administrative Templates* > *Windows Components* > *BitLocker Drive Encryption*.
+BitLocker Group Policy settings can be accessed using the Local Group Policy Editor and the Group Policy Management Console (GPMC) under **Computer Configuration** > **Administrative Templates** > **Windows Components** > **BitLocker Drive Encryption**.

 Most of the BitLocker Group Policy settings are applied when BitLocker is initially turned on for a drive.
-If a computer isn't compliant with existing Group Policy settings, BitLocker may not be turned on, or modified until the computer is in a compliant state.
-When a drive is out of compliance with Group Policy settings (for example, if a Group Policy setting was changed after the initial BitLocker deployment in your organization, and then the setting was applied to previously encrypted drives), no change can be made to the BitLocker configuration of that drive except a change that will bring it into compliance.
+If a computer isn't compliant with existing Group Policy settings, BitLocker may not be turned on, or BitLocker configuration may be modified until the computer is in a compliant state.
+When a drive becomes out of compliance with Group Policy settings, only changes to the BitLocker configuration that will bring it into compliance are allowed.
+This scenario could occur, for example, if a previously encrypted drive was brought out of compliance by change in Group Policy settings.

-If multiple changes are necessary to bring the drive into compliance, you must suspend BitLocker protection, make the necessary changes, and then resume protection.
+If multiple changes are necessary to bring the drive into compliance, BitLocker protection may need to be suspended, the necessary changes made, and then protection resumed.
 This situation could occur, for example, if a removable drive is initially configured for unlock with a password but then Group Policy settings are changed to disallow passwords and require smart cards.
-In this situation, you need to suspend BitLocker protection by using the [Manage-bde](/windows-server/administration/windows-commands/manage-bde) command-line tool, delete the password unlock method, and add the smart card method.
+In this situation, BitLocker protection needs to be suspended by using the [Manage-bde](/windows-server/administration/windows-commands/manage-bde) command-line tool, delete the password unlock method, and add the smart card method.
 After this process is complete, BitLocker is compliant with the Group Policy setting, and BitLocker protection on the drive can be resumed.

+In other scenarios, to bring the drive into compliance with a change in Group Policy settings, BitLocker may need to be disabled and the drive decrypted followed by reenabling BitLocker and then re-encrypting the drive.
+An example of this scenario is when the BitLocker encryption method or cipher strength is changed.
+The [Manage-bde](/windows-server/administration/windows-commands/manage-bde) command-line can also be used in this scenario to help bring the device into compliance.

 ## BitLocker group policy settings details